A Night Visitor at Christmas

 This year’s Spruce Bog Craft Sale takes place Saturday, November 18.
 There are plenty of returning vendors, as well as a few newbies, for a total of roughly 100 booths.

 This delicious mélange of peanuts, chocolate, and almond bark has become a family favourite.
-6. Allow to harden for at least 1 hour.
-7. Enjoy
+We found it on Facebook, and it looked so delicious, we

 Christmas Crockpot Candy Read More »